froggomad/survey-rank-finder-macOS/README.md

   <h3 align="center">Survey VIP Finder for MacOS</h3>

   <p align="center">
-    Parse and display survey results based on customers who engage the most, following the 80/20 rule.
+    Parse and display survey results based on customers who engage the most.
 The survey is in .csv format
     <br />
     <a href="https://github.com/froggomad/survey-rank-finder-macOS/tree/master/docs"><strong>Explore the docs »</strong></a>
     <br />